conan-io/docs/examples/extensions/deployers/sources/custom_deployer_sources.rst

 **plus** the sources of our transitive dependencies, ``zstd`` and ``lz4`` to a ``dependencies_sources`` folder.
 After this is done, extra preprocessing could be done to accomplish more specific needs.

+Note that you can pass the ``--deployer-folder`` argument to change the base folder output path for the deployer.

 Code tour
 ---------